 Soon after you’re approved for your first credit card, your credit card issuer sends a credit card with your name on it to the address on your credit card application.

 You’ll have to activate your new credit card before you can use it.
-On the front of your card, there’ll be a sticker with the phone number to call to activate your credit card.
+On the front of your card, there’ll be a sticker with the phone number to call or the web address to login to activate your credit card.
 Activation will require you to enter your credit card number and your social security number or your zip code or both.
 You won’t be able to use your credit card until you activate it.

-In the envelope with your credit card, you’ll get a credit card agreement – a long document that includes the terms and conditions of your credit card.
+In the envelope with your credit card, you’ll get a credit card agreement – a long, but detailed document that includes the terms and conditions of your credit card.
 Your credit card agreement explains features of your account, how and when you’ll be charged for your credit card, what penalties you’ll be charged, and how to handle disputes with your credit card issuer.
-While it seems like a long, unnecessary document, reading your credit card agreement will give you details about your credit card.
+While it seems like a long, unnecessary document, reading your credit card agreement will help you understand your credit card.

 Using Your Credit Card